GENERAL TERMS AND CONDITIONS

 In these terms, the following definitions apply:

-- Services: all services provided by Drydock, including implementation, configuration, integration, consultancy, and support of ERP systems, including Odoo.
+Services: all services provided by Drydock, including consulting, consultancy, implementation, configuration, integration, migration, custom development, training, support, and management of ERP systems and other information systems, including Odoo.

-- Software: software, including Odoo, including customizations and configurations.
+Software: software, including Odoo, including customizations, configurations, connections, and extensions.

 - These terms apply to all offers, agreements, and work performed by Drydock.